kyeji1107/Optimizing_genetic_gain_and_diversity_in_seed_orchards/README.md

 	Lower and upper bounds for contributions
 - c.dat
 	Coancestry or genomic relationship matrix
-- mobps.r
-  	Execution script #1 for the case studies - generating simulated populations
-- so.r
+- so.run
-	Execution script #2 for the case studies - building model, and running optimization
+  	Execution script for loading model, data, and running optimization

 ### Model Description
 The optimization problem is defined as: